 Comparing Sugar Wallet to these three platforms is like comparing apples with oranges.
 While Sugar Wallet is a Fund Platform offering three funds (which would suit a hands-off approach to investing), Sharesies, Hatch, and Stake are brokers offering access to the US sharemarkets (plus the NZ and Australian markets in Sharesies’ case).
 They provide access to thousands of individual companies and ETFs, so would suit those wanting more control over what specific assets to invest in.
 Their fee structures are also different, charging you brokerage fees every time you buy and sell an investment, and foreign exchange fees for swapping your money to and from US or Australian Dollars.

 In summary we feel that if you want to invest in Simplicity’s funds and can afford the $1,000 minimum, then it’s best to invest directly through the fund manager itself.
 And if you want to invest smaller amounts, Sugar Wallet isn’t a viable solution with the account fee easily eroding away any gains you make.
-Instead the likes of Kernel, InvestNow, or even Sharesies (if you want to invest in individual companies) are more cost-effective platforms which are just as accessible.
+Instead the likes of Kernel, InvestNow, or even Sharesies (if you want to invest in individual companies or gold ETFs) are more cost-effective platforms which are just as accessible.

 Follow Money King NZ